nathanhoad/godot_dialogue_manager/docs/CSharp.md

 ## Example

 There is a balloon implemented in C# in the **examples** folder of the repository.
-If you want to have a closer look at it you'll have to clone the repository down because the automatic download ZIP removes the docs and examples folder.
+If you want to have a closer look at it, you'll have to clone the repository down because the automatic download ZIP removes the docs and examples folder.